Stock Trading Platform

 We created more than 15 components for a new design system used in responsive web and mobile, improved usability scores by 12%, and delivered 4 weeks ahead of schedule.

 TD Bank is one of the top 5 banks in Canada serving millions of customers.
 As part of their larger road map, TD was looking for ways to remain competitive within Millennial and Gen Z demographics.
-Millennials are poised to inherit the largest generational transfer of wealth in history and competition for their business is top of mind for financial services.
-Market comparisons revealed TD’s current stock trading platform wasn’t reaching these users as effectively as their competitors and the need for a redesign was apparent.
+Millennials are set to inherit more wealth than any generation before them.
+For banks, winning their business has never been more critical.
+Market comparisons revealed TD’s current stock trading platform wasn’t reaching these users effectively, and the need for a redesign was apparent.

 Context